 Upload a professional-looking photo If you’re quarantining with another person, ask him or her to take a headshot against a plain background, smiling and conveying self-confidence.
 If you’re weathering the crisis on your own, try to find an appropriate photo to use in the meanwhile.
 What you need to avoid are those awful selfies of people staring at their laptop cameras.
 Equally inappropriate are photos that include one’s personal life, with children and pets.
 Or non-professional dress.
 Not to mention some downright goofy ones.
 Remember – this is your professional brand at stake.
 Facebook and Instagram are where you can display your family and cute pet photos.

 Once you identify a job posting that matches your career goals and skill set, apply for it through the required channel (this will frequently drop your resume into the ATS, which makes this next tip all the more critical).
 Next, type the company name into LinkedIn’s search engine to see who within your network works there or knows someone who works there.
 Contact that person directly.
-You can find most people’s work email addresses through Hunter.io (a browser extension) and/or findthatemail.com .
+You can find most people’s work email addresses through Mailscoop.io or Hunter.io (both are browser extensions).
 When you write to that person, explain your connection, and ask if he or she is open to getting your resume directly in front of the hiring manager.
 Some people are reluctant to even implicitly endorse someone they don’t know, but don’t be self-conscious.
 By forwarding your resume to HR or the hiring manager with the note, “this candidate is in my network and may be a good fit for the [fill in the blank] position,” your contact not only helps you, but likely will receive a referral bonus if you are ultimately hired.

 With regard to Twitter, check out these great tips from Career Waymark for identifying a good opening.